opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 nav_order: 120
 ---

+# Pre-trained models

-The model-serving framework supports a variety of open-source pre-built models that can assist with a variety of machine learning (ML) search and analytics use-cases.
+The model-serving framework supports a variety of open-source pre-trained models that can assist with a variety of machine learning (ML) search and analytics use-cases.

 ## Uploading pre-trained models